 - Voltage Drop

-There is nothing scarier then losing control of your vehicle, may it even be for just a second or two.
+There is nothing scarier than losing control of your vehicle, may it even be for just a second or two.
 It’s the most helpless feeling that instantly invokes panic.
 You immediately lose all trust and confidence in that vehicle.
 And for good reason, since a locked steering for any length of time, while driving, could be catastrophic.

-Before we get in to the technicalities, let’s first read a few real-world experiences to get a better idea of what actually happens.
+Before we get into the technicalities, let’s first read a few real-world experiences to get a better idea of what actually happens.